salespedrogabriel/INF1608-Numerical-Analysis/README.md

 # Description
-Repository of activities carried out during the INF1608 - Análise Numérica course at PUC-Rio 2024.2
+Repository of activities carried out during the INF1608 - Análise Numérica course at PUC-Rio 2024.2 Labs 07 to 11 + Project will be uploaded after the end of semester

 # Projects / Labs
 * [Lab 00: Vector and Matriz Representation](https://github.com/salespedrogabriel/INF1608-Analise-Numerica/tree/main/Lab%2000%3A%20Vector%20and%20Matriz%20Representation)